MadMaxINDIAN/blog-app-v1-astro/src/content/blog/06-astro-sphere-social-links/index.md

 ---
-title: "Astro Sphere: Social media links"
+title: "Naman Khater: Social media links"
 summary: "A quick tutorial on how to change, add or remove social media links"
-date: "Mar 11 2024"
+date: "Mar 11 2025"
 draft: false
 tags:
 - Tutorial
 - Astro
-- Astro Sphere
+- Naman Khater
 ---

-Astro Sphere comes preconfigured with social media links for Email, Github, Linked In and Twitter (X), but it's very easy to add more.
+Naman Khater comes preconfigured with social media links for Email, Github, Linked In and Twitter (X), but it's very easy to add more.

 ### Edit `consts.ts`